mongodb-labs/mongo-c-driver-async/docs/ref/alloc.rst

   :cpp:`realloc()` and :cpp:`free()` functions.

-.. cpp:var:: const amongoc_allocator amongoc_terminating_allocator
+.. cpp:var:: const mlib_allocator amongoc_terminating_allocator

-  A special `amongoc_allocator` that terminates the program if there is any attempt to allocate memory through it.
+  A special `mlib_allocator` that terminates the program if there is any attempt to allocate memory through it.

   :header: |this-header|